Registration and Course Credit

 Course Load

-A student under F-1 international student visa status must be enrolled full-time (nine graduate semester hours) in the fall and spring terms.
+A master’s level student under F-1 international student visa status must be enrolled full-time (six semester hours) in the fall and spring terms.
+A doctoral level student under F-1 international student visa status must be enrolled full-time (nine semester hours) in the fall and spring terms.
 An F-1 student does not have to enroll during the summer if the student is eligible and intends to register for the next term.
-A new inital F-1 student who recently gain admission into the U.S. with a program start date set to begin in the summer session must enroll full-time for that summer session.
-Also, an F-1 international student not holding an assistantship can be enrolled in fewer than 9 hours and be considered full-time under two conditions: a) if they have completed all course work and are completing an internship integral to their degree program (student must apply for Curricular Practical Training to work off-campus), b) if they have completed all course requirements and are working on their thesis/dissertation only.
+A new initial F-1 student who recently gain admission into the U.S. with a program start date set to begin in the summer session must enroll full-time for that summer session.
+Also, an F-1 international student not holding an assistantship can be enrolled in fewer than above outlined hour minimum and be considered full-time under two conditions: a) if they have completed all course work and are completing an internship integral to their degree program (student must apply for Curricular Practical Training to work off-campus), b) if they have completed all course requirements and are working on their thesis/dissertation only.
 The exception under a) can be granted for one semester only, the exception under b) can be granted for multiple semesters provided the student makes progress on the thesis/dissertation.
-A student enrolling less than full-tiem must apply for a reduced course load prior to enrolling or dropping a course that results in less than full-time enrollment.
-Please contact International Student and Scholar Services at 512-245-7966 for more inforamtion.
+A student enrolling less than full-time must apply for a reduced course load prior to enrolling or dropping a course that results in less than full-time enrollment.
+For more information or to submit your Reduced Course Load (RCL) go to ISSS RCL or contact International Student and Scholar Services at 512-245-7966 for more information.

 The department or operating unit will determine the permissible course load of employees of the university under their supervision.
 Graduate assistants should refer to the Salaried Graduate Student Employment Procedures outlined in UPPS 07.07.06.